AlshainSC/202512WeekOne/TASKS.md

 ### Task 2: Create System Info Script

-Create a file `src/system_info.py` that displays:
+Create a file `src/system_info.py` that displays the following information:
 - Operating system name
 - OS release/version
 - Python version
 - Current working directory
 - Current user

-Use the `platform` and `os` modules.
+Use the `platform` and `os` modules to retrieve this information.

 ---

 ### Task 3: Update Package Version

-Update `src/calculator/__init__.py`:
+Modify `src/calculator/__init__.py` to:
 - Change `__version__` to "1.0.0"
-- Add a docstring at the top describing the package
+- Add a docstring at the top of the file describing the package

 ---

 ### Task 4: Create LEARNING_LOG.md

-Create a file `LEARNING_LOG.md` in the root directory with the following sections:
+Create a file `LEARNING_LOG.md` in the root directory containing the following sections:

 1. **Environment Setup** - What tools did you install?
-Any challenges?
+Were there any challenges?
-2. **Git Skills Learned** - List 5+ Git commands you now understand
+2. **Git Skills Learned** - List at least five Git commands you now understand
-3. **Linux Commands Learned** - List 5+ Linux commands you practiced
+3. **Linux Commands Learned** - List at least five Linux commands you practiced
-4. **Python Skills** - What Python concepts did you use in this project?
+4. **Python Skills** - What Python concepts did you apply in this project?
 5. **Docker Knowledge** - Summarize what you learned about containers
-6. **Challenges Faced** - What was difficult?
-How did you solve it?
+6. **Challenges Faced** - What difficulties did you encounter?
+How did you resolve them?
-7. **Next Steps** - What do you want to learn next?
+7. **Next Steps** - What topics do you want to explore next?

-Be genuine - this is YOUR learning journal!
+Write honestly and reflectively.
+This document serves as your personal learning record.

 ---

 ### Task 5: Final Project Structure Verification

-Your final project structure should look similar to this:
+Your final project structure should resemble the following:

 ```
 202512WeekOne/